hoangtien47/Drift/README.md

 Developed by hoangtien47.

 ## License
-This project is for educational and entertainment purposes.
+Copyright (c) 2025 hoangtien47

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this game for personal, educational, or commercial purposes.
+See the LICENSE file for full details.